flaviotsf/flaviotsf.github.io/_posts/2006-01-01-Realtime-Sales.md

 ---
 layout: post
-title: Realtime Sales
+title: Real-time Sales
 thumb: realtime-sales.png
 ---

-The Realtime Sales was a project I worked on way back in 2006.
+Real-time Sales was a project I worked on way back in 2006.
 I had the idea of adding real-time information from some of Mercatto's retail stores.

-This system was a huge success.
-It completly changed the way management would act on information.
-Before it, they had to rely on phone calls or simply wait the next day to have sales information and act on it (reduce / increase prices, decide what inventory to send to the store, etc.).
-With real-time sales they could track the performance of the store, salespeople and product lines and act on that information *fast*.
+This system was a **huge** success.
+It completely changed the way management would act on information.
+Before it, upper management had to rely on phone calls or simply waiting for store’s data to be transferred to HQ’s database.

+The success of a retailer relies on how quickly one can act on information.
+Should we reduce prices?
+Drop promotions?
+Transfer inventory?

+With real-time sales management started to track the performance of the store, sales people and product lines and, most importantly, acting on it as soon as an issue was found.

 ![Realtime Sales](/public/vtr.png)

 At the time, not all stores had broadband connection.
-A few days after Realtime Sales was implemented on the first store broadband was added to all stores!
-It's cool to see a system created back in 2006 with some of the same elements we might find today in dashboard including gauges, charts and an easy representation of information.
+A few days after Real-time Sales was implemented on the first store broadband was added to all stores!
+It's cool to see a system created back in 2006 with some of the same elements we might find today in dashboard including gauges, charts and a clean representation of information.

 *Yes, that is SQL Server 2000 Query Analyzer and Internet Explorer.
 The good old times.... :)*